catderohan/MechaCar_Statistical_Analysis/README.md

 The null hypothesis is that the cost per model is not higher than competitors.
 The alternative hypothesis is that the cost per model is higher than competitors.

 **What statistical test would you use to test the hypothesis?
 And why?**
-I'd use a paired t test for this test so we could compare two different data sets(Mecha & competitors) between each paired observation (mean cost per model).
+I'd use a paired t test for this test so we could compare two different data sets(Mecha & competitor) between each paired observation (mean cost per model).

 **What data is needed to run the statistical test?**
-We would need the cost and models from both MechaCar and their competitors.
+We would need the cost and models from both MechaCar and their competitor.

 Another analysis I would perform would be to look at correlation between safety and costs.
 I'd use the linear regression model to see if a more expensive car led to higher safety ratings.
 The null hypothesis would be that the slope is 0.
 We would need the cost and safety rating of each car.